nikunj-taneja/accendo/README.md

 # Accendo

-CSCI3100 Project to create a web app where users can upload images, have them supersized and/or stylized using Machine Learning, and optionally post them on the community gallery
+CSCI3100 Project to create a web app where users can upload images, have them supersized and/or stylized using deep learning models (neural style transfer & Super Resolution GAN), and optionally post them on the community gallery.

 # Showcase Images